 “Happy Mother’s Day,” he said, looked at me and gave me the receipt.
-He meant well, so do all the others, wishing me the same thing over and over since years.
-Now I just smile politely, a smile that doesn’t reach my eyes and everybody who knows me well, would notice.
+He meant well, so do all the others, wishing me the same.
+Now I just smile politely, a smile that doesn’t reach my eyes and everybody who knows me well would notice.
 The strangers in the stores they don’t know me, they don’t notice.
 How could they?
 It’s their job to be polite to customers.
 They mean no harm.
 The younger ones, who don’t have children, think about their own mothers.
 The older ones, who have children smile, think about their own kids.
 It’s natural so it seems.

 So, celebrating the woman who gave birth to me isn’t in the cards either.